Everything you need to know about teaching English in Austria in 2026

 Where will you teach English?

-Everything you need to know about teaching English in Cambodia
+Everything you need to know about teaching English in Cambodia in 2026

 This article is the first in a series of write-ups about teaching English abroad country specifics, and covers an overview of teaching English in Cambodia.
 There is a plethora of work available to qualified teachers of English in Cambodia, teaching in either the cities or the countryside, and this article deals primarily with what to expect if you choose to teach English in the major urban districts.